Home >> Industrial products >> Poor man's ginseng-Dang Shen

 In food supplements and in TCM herbal mixtures, dried Codonopsis root decoction is usually advised preventative at levels of 5-10 grams per adult person per day.
 If the dry root or root powder is consumed entirely, then a dosage of 3-5 grams is comparable.

-If a concentrated extract powder is used with an extract ratio of 5:1, then an effective therapeutic dosage would be 2-4 grams per day.
+If a concentrated extract powder is used with an extract ratio of 5:1, then an effective dosage would be 2-4 grams per day.

-For an optimal therapeutic effect of products for external use it is advised to add 10-15% concentrated extract powder with 5:1 extract ratio to the cosmetic product.
+For an optimal effect of products for external use it is advised to add 10-15% concentrated extract powder with 5:1 extract ratio to the cosmetic product.
 For just getting a cosmetic effect, it is recommended to apply a minimum of 10 grams of concentrated Codonopsis extract powder per kilo of the final cosmetic product.

 Contra-indications

 In general, (side) effects from Poor Manīs Ginseng are rare and milder than those that occur when using real Ginseng.
 This is why codonopsis root is relatively safe for long term use.
 Be careful with the use of this herb in the case of excess heat.
 Few adverse effects in humans have been reported for codonopsis.
-Use cautiously: Furthermore, Codonopsis is not recommended in:
+Use cautiously: Furthermore, Codonopsis is not recommended in: This document is for professionals only.
+It is the responsibility of the user to refer to the laws in force in the country of sale and determine the relevance of the products for the intended use.
+This ingredient is not intended to treat, cure or prevent any disease.
+The allegations have not all been evaluated by EFSA, they are not intended to be labelled on a commodity to the consumer.

 Copyright Đ 2011 Benseng Foodsupplements BV, Veghel, The Netherlands.
 See: www.benseng.nl